 Striking a healthy balance between work and family is one of the dilemmas a career person faces in this time of the world.
 The world is moving faster with technology at the centre of it all, there is fierce competition among businesses which generates extra pressure for the career person.
 Employers are always demanding results and it is either you deliver as an employee or you get replaced.
 This leads to working late, getting home late, working on weekends and sometimes carrying assignments home to complete.

 I saw a Facebook post recently which I found so interesting and also got me thinking.
-The post read “I tip my hat off to those couples who wake up early and get to work, drive through the crazy traffic on the streets of Accra to get home late and still manage to have sex”.
+The post read “I tip my hat off to those couples who wake up early and get to work, drive through the crazy traffic on the streets of Accra to get home late and still manage to have intimate moments”.
 You close from work exhausted and there is huge traffic to negotiate home amid all the disappointments and frustrations you go through.
-The sex is likely to suck, that emotional connection with your spouse is definitely going to suffer and these things can have serious implications on your marriage.
+Making love is likely to suck, that emotional connection with your spouse is definitely going to suffer and these things can have serious implications on your marriage.

 Unfaithfulness in marriages have partly resulted from this tussle between work and family, kids going astray and having poor relationships with their parents have emanated from these issues, breakdown in communication between married couples are some of the problems associated with unhealthy balance between work and family.
 Furthermore, chronic diseases (such as hypertension, diabetes, high cholesterol) have also risen among the working class since people have less rest, no time to exercise, more problems in their relationships or marriages, enjoy far less quality time with family where they could dine, interact, connect, smile and also release stress which is good for their health and wellbeing.